 Neither Part A nor Part B of Original Medicare covers the shingles vaccines.

 However, Medicare Part D does offer coverage on all commercially available vaccines that are needed to prevent illnesses including vaccines for shingles.
 Most drug plans will cover at least 50% of each drug’s retail price.
-The average price of the Shingrix vaccine is around $150-$200 per shot (2 doses required) and for Zostavax it’s around $220 – $240 per dose (1 dose required).
+The average price of the Shingrix vaccine is around $150-$200 per shot (2 doses required).

 Does Medicare Advantage cover the Shingles Vaccine?